leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

   I wish auth modules would the only example to point to, however I had similar experience with different modules.
 I get it, it happens.
 The shitty thing is when you don't have a lot of alternatives to choose from.
-Something breaks and you are forced into options: either to rollback or maintain/fix the module dependency.
+Something breaks and you are forced into options: either to rollback or maintain / fix the module dependency.
 It's not something you could always afford to spend your time on, especially on tight calendar schedule.

 * Developer platform support (e.g. Windows)